mikethwolff/Image-Classification-with-Amazon-SageMaker/README.md

 ### Overview
 The provided dataset is a dog breed classification dataset.
 It contains images of 133 dog breeds divided into training, testing and validation datasets.

+## Project Steps

+Hyperparameter Tuning Steps:<br>
+Introduction:<br> The notebook highlights using hyperparameter tuning to optimize model performance by fine-tuning a pre-trained model in SageMaker.<br>
+Hyperparameter Setup:<br> Defines a range of hyperparameters (lr, batch-size, epochs) using SageMaker’s ContinuousParameter, CategoricalParameter, and IntegerParameter.<br>
+Hyperparameter Tuner Creation:<br> Creates a HyperparameterTuner object with configurations like objective_metric_name, tuning ranges, job limits, and metric definitions.<br>
+Hyperparameter Tuning Execution: Runs the tuning process with tuner.fit using S3 paths for training and validation datasets.
+Accessing Results: Demonstrates fetching the best hyperparameters from the tuning job.
+Best Hyperparameter Selection: Constructs a dictionary of the best hyperparameters, including batch size and learning rate.
+Optional Estimator Attachments: Provides flexibility to attach and control the estimator outside the tuner context.
+Metric Analysis: Includes definitions and regex for tracking metrics like epoch_accuracy and epoch_loss during tuning.
+Parallel Jobs: Configures parallel jobs to accelerate hyperparameter tuning without exceeding resource limits.
+Validation Strategy: Specifies a split between training and validation datasets for robust tuning outcomes.

 ## Hyperparameter Tuning
 Hyperparameter tuning in Amazon SageMaker is used to automatically optimize the hyperparameters of a machine learning model to achieve the best possible performance on a specific objective metric, such as accuracy, F1 score, or loss.
 Hyperparameters are configuration settings that control the training process, such as learning rate, batch size, and the number of layers in a neural network.
 The learning rate in our case ranged beteen 0.001 and 0.1, the batch size values are 32, 64, and 128.
 We were aiming to maximise accuracy.

 <p align="center">
   <img src="./screenshots/screenshot_project_4.JPG" />
 </p>
 The image above shows the completed hyperparameter jobs.
-The image above shows the completed training jobs of one hyperparameter job.
+The image below shows the completed training jobs of one hyperparameter job.
 <p align="center">
   <img src="./screenshots/screenshot_project_5.JPG" />
 </p>